Art Prices - Price Your Art Realistically

 Lastly, have something for everyone.
 Offer art in all price ranges.
 People who like your work, but can't afford the big stuff should at least have the opportunity to come away with something.
 These are your biggest fans, your collector base, the people who will stand by you throughout your career.
 Do whatever you can to provide them with art.
 That's the best way to maximize your exposure, create good will, get yourself out there, jump start your sales, and become known and respected in the arts community.

-Need help with art prices?
-I regularly consult and advise artists on how to price individual works of art, determine reasonable price structures for all of their art, tell them how to explain their prices to potential buyers in language they can understand, and more.
+Need help with your art prices?
+I consult with artists all the time about how to price their art, how to explain their prices to potential buyers in language they can understand, how to make sure their prices are fair, and much more.
 Interested in my services?
 Would you like to make an appointment?
 Call me at 415.931.7875 or email firstname.lastname@example.org

 Want more price pointers?
 Read More About Pricing Your Art